 The Casanova: You, especially during your Childhood, Adolescence and Adulthood chapters.

-Cowboy Bebop at His Computer: One of the scenarios involve your friends asking whether you've seen a show you weren't able to watch.
+Cowboy Bebop at His Computer: One of the scenarios involves your friends asking whether you've seen a show you weren't able to watch.
 You can then bluff them either on how you've seen the show or the reason why you didn't, but if your stats don't meet up it leads to this.

 Cut and Paste Environments: Only a few scenarios (not including gender-specific ones so you won't have cases like all female characters having odd penile health scares) were unique or changed between the male and female versions.
 An in-story version also applies to some of the scenarios you had as a child and your own child will have growing up, only you're viewing them in different perspectives.